-Every holiday season, the Morgan displays Charles Dickens's original manuscript of A Christmas Carol in Pierpont Morgan's historic library.
+Every holiday season, the Morgan displays Charles Dickens's original manuscript of A Christmas Carol in J. Pierpont Morgan's Library.
 Dickens wrote his iconic tale in a six-week flurry of activity beginning in October 1843 and ending in time for Christmas publication.
 He had the manuscript bound in red morocco as a gift for his solicitor, Thomas Mitton.
 The manuscript then passed through several owners before Pierpont Morgan acquired it in the 1890s.

 Share in the festivities with your own copy of A Christmas Carol available from the Morgan Shop.
 This is the first-ever trade edition of Charles Dickens's "own and only" manuscript of his classic and beloved story.
 It contains a facsimile of the original manuscript of A Christmas Carol, published in full-color, with a foreword by Colm Tóibín and introduction by Declan Kiely.